Giles Deacon: 2012–present

+Amidst the COVID-19 pandemic in 2021, Deacon created a capsule collection of "wonky WFA (work from anywhere) outfits".
+After lockdown restrictions were lifted, he visited several IWG plc workspaces while researching what workers were wearing in the office, which included relaxed, looser clothing.
+His collection reflected that with comfortable and adaptable "short suits, loose dresses and trousers".
+The following year, Deacon was invited to design a piece for the New York City Ballet.
+Deacon designed the costumes for choreographer Kyle Abraham's Love Letter (on shuffle), which had its world premiere at the Fall Fashion Gala.
+With this, Deacon became the first British designer to repeat the role of guest designer at the New York City Ballet, after he created the costumes for Abraham's ballet The Runaway in 2018.

+In conjunction with Tiffany & Co., Deacon created a blue dress for Beyoncé's 2023 Renaissance World Tour.
+He continued his foray into interiors with the Sanderson x Giles Deacon collection in collaboration with British design company Sanderson.
+In April 2024, he launched a line of wallpapers, fabrics, pillows and table linens at an event held in Chateau Marmont, Los Angeles.
+His collection incorporates classic patterns from the company's archives, as well as a signature stripe motif, called the Aperigon sawtooth stripe.
+In July 2024, Deacon succeeded Simon Holloway as creative director of clothing and accessories at British gunmaker James Purdey & Sons.

 Style

 Deacon has been known to challenge the traditional ideas of womenswear and often uses wild prints and pop culture references in his designs.
 He has described his designs for GILES as humorous, dark and sexy and has stated that he wants diversity in among them.
 He said, "My dresses should be worn by young, cool girls just as much as by 55 to 60-year-old women".
 Deacon often designs "structured big-entrance" dresses, which are aimed at women who want to be noticed.
 At the 2008 London Fashion Week, Deacon presented a collection with a futuristic theme based on the 1980s arcade game Pac-Man.
 The character was embellished on many of the dresses and the models wore oversized helmets in the shape of Pac-Man.
 The designer's New Look menswear collections have been described by GQ magazine as "straddling the line between quirky and wearable".

 Susannah Frankel of The Independent has said that Deacon's collections are "a much-needed injection of grand-scale glamour".
 Frankel added that a playfulness and humour have also found their way into Deacon's collections.
 In May 2011, Deacon said he does not design for wallflowers and that his collections would always be a "little bit sideways", "quirky" and "British in feel."
 The Scotsman said Deacon's designs are not brash, but "they suit a woman who has the confidence to take centre-stage."
+In February 2024, Mark C O'Flaherty stated that the clothes Deacon creates "are for women appearing in what can be quite an aggressive spotlight, aiming to both project and deflect."